-Data Spillage An accidental or deliberate cybersecurity incident that results in the transfer of classified information onto an information system not authorized to store or process that information.
-(Source CNSSI human resources (HR).
+Data Spillage An accidental or deliberate cybersecurity incident that results in human resources (HR).

 Data Steward Data Steward is defined in section 9.2 of the Information the remaining information does not identify an individual and there is no reasonable basis to believe that the information can be used to identify an individual.